OpenSilver/OpenSilver.Documentation/documentation/3rd-party-libraries/ria-services.md

 ## Roadmap

-- Fix code generation in version 4.6 of Open RIA Services
+- Provide an example for the version 5.0 of Open RIA Services
+- Support server-side "custom generators"
+- Support binary serialization in version 5.0 (note: it's supported in v4.6)

 ## Instructions

-https://github.com/OpenRIAServices/OpenRiaServices/wiki
+Tutorials related to Open RIA Services: https://github.com/OpenRIAServices/OpenRiaServices/wiki

 The original documentation for WCF RIA Services is still relevant and can be found at https://msdn.microsoft.com/en-us/library/ee707344(v=vs.91).aspx .
 Namespaces and assembly names are no longer correct since they changed with the release of OpenRiaServices.

 Documentation for changes since WCF RIA Services can be found under https://github.com/OpenRIAServices/OpenRiaServices/releases

+Refer to the "Example" section above for downloadable source code.

 ## A step-by-step guide to migrate Silverlight and OpenSilver projects from WCF RIA to OpenRIA Services